Essenceia/blake2_asic/docs/info.md

 # Blake2s

-This is a hashing accelerator for the Blake2 cryptographic hash function (RFC 7693).
+This ASIC is a hashing accelerator for the Blake2 cryptographic hash function (RFC 7693).

-This is a fully featured Blake2s implementation supporting both block streaming and using a secret key.
+It is a fully featured Blake2s implementation supporting both block streaming and using a secret key, with a maximum hash rate of 41.42 MB/s.

 ## Blake2s Algorithm